priyankamadhwal/IndoorsGPS/README.md

   <b>Global vs. Local Broadcasts</b>
   <br/>
   <p>
     Using a <i>global broadcast</i>, any other application can also send and receives broadcast messages to and from our application.
-This can be a serious security thread for the application.
+This can be a serious security threat for the application.
 Also global broadcast is sent system-wide, so it is not performance efficient.
   </p>
   <p>
     <br />
-    In this case Android provides <i>local broadcasts</i> with the <b>LocalBroadcastManager</b> class which provides following benifits:<br />
+    Android provides <i>local broadcasts</i> with the <b>LocalBroadcastManager</b> class which provides following benifits:<br />
 <ul>
   <li>Broadcast data won’t leave your app, so don’t need to worry about leaking private data.</li>
 <li>It is not possible for other applications to send these broadcasts to your app, so you don’t need to worry about having security holes they can exploit.</li>